 Company Reputation

-National Debt Relief is a legitimate debt settlement company and an accredited member of the International Association of Professional Debt Arbitrators and the American Fair Credit Counsel.
-It’s one of the largest debt settlement companies in the US market, which has helped thousands of debt-ridden Americans settle their debts and move on with their lives.
+National Debt Relief is a legitimate debt settlement company and an accredited member of the International Association of Professional Debt Arbitrators and the American Association for Debt Resolution.
+It’s one of the largest debt settlement companies in the US market, which has helped more than 550,000 clients resolve over $11.5 billion in unsecured debt and move on with their lives.

 Moreover, the company has been receiving praise and high marks from its users.
 It has a proven track record and some competitive industry performance reviews to boast about.